alivespirit/analyze-video/README.md

    - When a button is clicked, the bot retrieves the corresponding full video file and sends it as a reply.

 5. **Self-Monitoring & Auto-Restart:**
-   - A separate `watchdog` instance monitors `main.py`.
-If the file is modified, it triggers a graceful shutdown and restarts the script.
+   - A separate `watchdog` instance monitors `*.py`.
+If any Python file is modified, it triggers a graceful shutdown and restarts the script.

 ---